 Looker Server Performance

-Ensure that the Looker server and application are performing optimally.
+To ensure that the Looker server and application are performing optimally.

 - Avoid over-using pivots within Tiles and Looks.
 Queries with pivoted dimensions will consume more memory.
-The more dimensions pivoted, the more memory that's consumed when the dashboard is loaded.
+The more dimensions pivoted, the more memory is consumed when the dashboard is loaded.
 Ensure that pivots are used strategically.

 - Limit the number of views included within a model when a large number of view files are present.
 Including all views in a single model can slow performance.
-When a large number of views are present within a project, consider only including the view files that are needed within each model.
-Consider using strategic naming conventions for view file names to enable easy inclusion of groups of views within a model.
+When a large number of views are present within a project, consider only including the view files needed within each model.
+Consider using strategic naming conventions for view file names, to enable easy inclusion of groups of views within a model.
 An example is outlined in our documentation.

 - Avoid returning a large number of data points by default within dashboard Looks and Tiles.
 Queries that return thousands of data points will consume more memory.
 Ensure that appropriate filters and required filters are applied to limit the data set as much as possible upon initial dashboard loading.